TonySapa/script-init-service/readme.md

 Communicating with different APIs from the Front End is often a repetitive task that can be summarised in a documented and coded process.
 In order to save time and use a consistent code style among different services is vital to have this process pre-defined.

 # About
-A script to generate a folder named as your component, containing a minimalist react-typescript (.tsx) template component with its jest test file, types file, stories file (storybook.js), and styles file (react-jss).
-Develop faster by creating all you need for your new component at once.
+A script to generate a folder named as your service, containing a default service with response handlers, including error handlers.
+Built in TypeScript.
 ```
 └── my-service
     │